Rahul-KrishnaA/Ai-Finance-Assistant/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ---
-Let me know your GitHub username or repo name if you'd like me to tailor it further!